dotnet/docs/docs/architecture/dapr-for-net-developers/dapr-at-20000-feet.md

 **Figure 2-5**.
 Self-hosted Dapr sidecar.

-By default, Dapr will install Docker containers for Redis and Zipkin to ensure building blocks such as state management and observability work out of the box.
+By default, Dapr installs Docker containers for Redis and Zipkin to provide default state management and observability.
 If you don't want to install Docker on your local machine, you can even [run Dapr in self-hosted mode without any Docker containers](https://docs.dapr.io/operations/hosting/self-hosted/self-hosted-no-docker/).
 However, you must install default components such as Redis for state management and pub/sub manually.

 Dapr also runs in [containerized environments](https://docs.dapr.io/concepts/overview/#kubernetes-hosted), such as Kubernetes.
 Figure 2-6 shows Dapr running in a separate side-car container along with the application container in the same Kubernetes pod.